 Step-by-step guide to domestic transfers

-Before you can transfer money online, you’ll need to make sure you’re registered for your bank’s Internet banking service.
-This is a simple process regardless of whether you’re a new or existing customer, so contact your bank for more on how to sign up.
+Before you can transfer money online, you’ll need to make sure you’re registered for your bank’s internet banking service.
+This is a simple process regardless of whether you’re a new or existing customer, so contact your bank or head to its website to find out how to sign up if you haven’t already.

-Once that’s taken care of the process of sending a transfer to another British bank account is quick and easy.
+Once that’s taken care of, the process of sending a transfer to another UK bank account is quick and easy.
 For many digital banking apps, you’re usually given access to online or app-based banking as soon as your account is opened.

 How to transfer money to another account